BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 InstructGPT and ChatGPT (2022): Aligning with Human Intent

 Raw language models predict likely text, not helpful text.
-InstructGPT addressed this gap through reinforcement learning from human feedback (RLHF), a technique we cover in depth in Section 16.1.
-The process had three stages: supervised fine-tuning on human-written demonstrations, training a reward model on human preference comparisons, and optimizing the language model against that reward using PPO.
+InstructGPT addressed this gap through reinforcement learning from human feedback (Section 20.1), a technique we cover in depth in Section 18.1.
+The process had three stages: supervised fine-tuning on human-written demonstrations, training a reward model on human preference comparisons, and optimizing the language model against that reward using Section 20.1.
 The resulting model was more helpful, less toxic, and better at following instructions, despite being far smaller (1.3B parameters) than GPT-3.

 GPT-4 (2023): Multimodal and Capable